 Special needs trusts

-A self-settled trust (also called a domestic asset protection trust) can be set up to protect assets from future creditors, though it’s not an option in every state.
+A domestic asset protection trust (DAPT), also called a self-settled trust, can be set up to protect assets from future creditors, though it’s not an option in every state.
 Some people set up this type of trust for their children so that assets stay in the family in the event of a divorce (the spouse wouldn’t have a claim on the assets).

 Generation skipping trusts

-A generation skipping trust (GST) is also a trust people often choose for tax reasons.
-When you place assets in this type of trust, you designate assets to your grandchildren, skipping your children in order to bypass estate taxes that would occur if they directly inherited your assets.
+A generation skipping trust (GST) is a trust people often choose for tax reasons.
+“With this type of trust, you designate assets to your grandchildren, skipping your children in order to bypass estate taxes that would occur if they directly inherited your assets,” says Mullen.

 These are just some of the many types of trusts available.
 When you know what you want out of your trust and how you want it to affect future generations, you can work with your tax and legal advisors to narrow down which trust makes the most sense for you.